 Stakeholders are invited to give input to the situation analysis in September-October 2020, and to provide feedback on the draft research recommendations during listening sessions planned for late November-December.
 During the situation analysis, we are looking for broad input to help us understand how stakeholders view the greater amberjack fishery, its management, and the science used in management.
 If you’d like to share your views and knowledge for the situation analysis, please reach out to the point of contact in your Sea Grant program (see below) or to Nancy Montes at Florida Sea Grant.
 Details on how to provide feedback on draft recommendations at the subsequent listening sessions will be posted in due course.

 Does the Greater Amberjack matter to you?
 We need your feedback.
 Whether you are in the commercial and recreational fishing industry, a researcher, in the seafood industry, or a conservationist, your opinion matters in determining the research needs of the Greater Amberjack in the Atlantic and Gulf Coast regions.
 You are invited to participate in any of the virtual listening sessions listed below.
 During these meetings, we will provide a brief introduction to the program and to the visioning process.
-Participants will have an opportunity to weigh in on the drafted research priorities, which will be available here soon.
+Participants will have an opportunity to weigh in on the drafted research priorities (click here to download the latest version).

 To register for any of the listening sessions, please follow the registration links below.
 Each date has a specific registration link.
 After registration, you will receive an email with a link to the Zoom meeting.
 We hope you can attend!